 Women and girls have unique health requirements, which require holistic care to enable them to remain healthy and live well.
-At the start of a New Year, I always recommend to my patients that they take a moment to review their health and make an appointment to see their doctor.
+At the start of a New Year, we always recommend to patients that they take a moment to review their health and make an appointment to see their doctor.
 Generally, health issues identified early have better health outcomes – so please don’t put it off!

 Here is a summary of health issues women should take a moment to review: